TimothyOwen/IMS-Starter/README.md

 Up-to-date version of Java installed on end-user's machine.

-Ensure the `db.properties` file located at `src/main/resources` matches the correct url and password for the desired database instance that is to be interacted with.
+Ensure the `db.properties` file located at `src/main/resources` matches the correct url and password for the desired database instance that is to be interacted with. `ims` should be appended to the end of the url.

 eg. `jdbc:mysql://localhost:3306/ims`